Petrassi/tennis-matches-prediction-with-logistic-regression-and-random-forest/README.md

 plt.grid(True)
 ```

-## Models 2 and 3: Decision Trees and Random Forests
+## Decision Trees and Random Forests

 I now build a decision tree model to predict the upsets likelihood of a given match: